Update on the Paris Pass!

 How to get your Paris Pass:

-Step 4: Download the free guide book, which is included with your purchase.
+You’ll also receive a free guidebook, which is included with your purchase.
 Use this book to help you easily plan your itinerary.

 Flights from Canada and the USA usually arrive in Paris during the morning.